DavidVFitzGerald/trade-flows-analysis/README.md

 ```
 rm terraform_1.11.4_linux_amd64.zip
 ```
 Add bin folder to the PATH variable so that terraform is visible from any directory.
 Edit the .bashrc file to add the following line at the end:
 ```
 export PATH="${HOME}/bin:${PATH}"
 ```
+In the terraform/variables.tf file, edit the variables "credentials", "project", "region" and "location" to adapt them to your Google Cloud project.

+To make it possible to launch a cluster with terraform, the service account used for authenticating to google cloud will need to be granted permission to act upon the service account of compute engine.
+Go to the service accounts page in google cloud platform, click on the account of the compute engine, go to the Permissions tab, select the compute engine service account and click on the Grant access button.
+Under Add principals, type the name of the service account created for the project (i.e. the one used for authenticating the VM to google cloud).
+As role, add "Service Account User".
+Click save.

-Google Cloud Authentication
+### Google Cloud Authentication

-Create a directory named ".gc" and save in there the service account credentials json file
+In the root directory, create a directory named ".gc" and save in there the service account credentials json file that you created when creating the service account (in the Google Cloud Platform setup).

 In case you are not running the code on a VM created on GCP, you will need to install the Google Cloud SDK (for the purpose of using the gcloud CLI).

-Once gcloud CLI is available, run the following command
+Once gcloud CLI is available, run the following commands:

-Configure google cloud CLI
 ```
 export GOOGLE_APPLICATION_CREDENTIALS=~/.gc/[KEY_FILENAME].json
 ```